On the Separability of Information in Diffusion Models: Information Capture

 Information negates uncertainty.
 The idealized entropy-matching model applies $S_{\rm tot}$ worth of information to reconstitute $\finP$ from $\inP$ in time $\T$.
 If $\T$ is large enough that $\inP \approx \sPeq{0}$, the total entropy can be written as

 We have introduced a superscript $\mX$ in $S{\ss ^{\mX}_{\rm tot}}$ to specify explicitly the random variable whose distribution is being modeled.
+Crucially, $S{\ss ^{\mX}_{\rm tot}}$ is \textit{not} the same as $S(\mX)$.
+In fact, $S{\ss ^{\mX}_{\rm tot}}$ is larger if $S(\mX)$ is smaller, since the diffusion model must apply more information to locate a narrower $\finP(\vx)$.
+This is especially a problem in continuous diffusion models, where $S(\mX)$ can be arbitrarily small; the differential entropy of a Dirac delta function is $-\infty$.
+Such divergences arise when $\mX$ lives in a lower-dimensional manifold, as we explore further in \cref{sec:ManifoldsAndInformationBudget}.

+\cref{eq:TotalEntropyUncond} also reveals an interesting fact about correlations within the components of $\mX$.
+In the unconditional case, with $\T$ large enough that $\inP \approx \sPeq{0}$, the total entropy can be factorized as

+The last term, called the \textit{total correlation}, is a generalization of mutual information to multiple random variables \citep{Satosi1960}.
+In \cref{eq:FactorizedEntropy} $x_k$ is the $k$-th component of a data vector $\vx$, and $\finP(x_k)$ and $\sPeq{\T}(x_k)$ are the marginal densities obtained by integrating $\finP(\vx)$ and $\sPeq{\T}(\vx)$ over all components except $x_k$. \cref{eq:FactorizedEntropy} tells us that during the reversal/generative stage, the model must (1) shift the marginals for each $x_k$ from $\sPeq{\T}(x_k) \to \finP(x_k)$, and (2) establish correlations between different $x_k$.
+Thus, denoising a vector from $\inP$ is, in part, the process of \textit{restoring the component-wise correlations} that were lost in the forward stage.

 Next, we consider a scenario where the diffusion model is used for conditional generation.
 Let $\mY$ be the conditioning information.
 For example, $\mY$ represents the class labels in class-conditioned image generation, with $\mX$ being the associated images.
 Given $\mY=\vy$, a new sample can be generated by applying \cref{eq:EntropyMatchingSDE} with

 Let $S{\ss ^{\mX|\vy}_{\rm tot}}$ denote the information stored by such a network for each $\vy$.
 On average, this model injects an amount of information